jonathanamezdroz/My-python-Library/README.md

-# How to add this report on your local machine
+# How to add this repo on your local machine

 #### Initialize a local Git repository